Prillan/adventofcode-solutions/README.md

 - I'm not sure what version of GHC (+ libraries) I used for earlier years.
 I'll try to clean that up.
 - This README is also a WIP...

+## TODO

+- Use a single cabal project?